 Elf on Shelf Alternatives #1: The Giving Manger

-If you’re looking for Christian alternatives to elf on the shelf, definitely try The Giving Manger.
+If you’re looking for Christian alternatives to elf on the shelf or religious elf on the shelf ideas, definitely try The Giving Manger.

 In the kit you get: